awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

      **Security groups** – The **SecurityGroups** value from the AWS CloudFormation output that you generated when you created your [VPC](creating-a-vpc.md)\.
 This security group has **ControlPlaneSecurityGroup** in the drop\-down name\.
 **Important**
 The node AWS CloudFormation template modifies the security group that you specify here, so **Amazon EKS strongly recommends that you use a dedicated security group for each cluster control plane \(one per cluster\)**\.
 If this security group is shared with other resources, you might block or disrupt connections to those resources\.
+   + **Choose cluster IP address family** – If the version you chose for your cluster is 1\.20 or earlier, only the **IPv4** option is available\.
+If you chose version 1\.21 or later for your cluster version, then you can choose whether Kubernetes will assign **IPv4** or **IPv6** addresses to Pods and Services\.
+You can't change this option after cluster creation\.
+If you choose IPv6, you can't choose the **Configure Kubernetes Service IP address range** option\.
+Kubernetes assigns Service addresses from the unique local address range \(`fc00::/7`\)\.
+You can't specify a custom address range\.
    + \(Optional\) Choose **Configure Kubernetes Service IP address range** and specify a **Service IPv4 range** if you want to specify which CIDR block Kubernetes assigns service IP addresses from\.
 The CIDR block must meet the following requirements:
      + Within one of the following ranges: 10\.0\.0\.0/8, 172\.16\.0\.0/12, or 192\.168\.0\.0/16\.
      + Between /24 and /12\.